 After spending so much time at home in 2020, it seems that almost everyone picked up a new hobby or two.
 It seems that Pinners leaned into hands-on activities all year such as embroidery, tie-dying and crochet.
 With three times as many searches for ‘aesthetic embroidery’ and an outstanding 155% increase for ‘crochet basics’, the world really did discover new ways to entertain itself once it run out of Netflix to watch.

-With so much new equipment in the house it’s important to stay organised, so investing in smart storage is a must for any embroidery enthusiast.
+With so much new equipment in the house it’s important to stay organized, so investing in smart storage is a must for any embroidery enthusiast.
 Don’t forget to show-off your creations with display boxes and frames or if you managed to knit a whole throw (without giving up halfway through) make sure it has pride of place on your sofa.
 It doesn’t end there, this homemade bohemian trend can be created with investing in artisanal pieces, think rustic finishes, tactile surfaces and irregular patterns.

 It’s more important than ever to treat yourself.
 Since spa days are out of the question for the foreseeable creating your own at-home spa truly is the perfect way to unwind.
 We’re not talking about your typical bubble bath experience, there was a 145% year-on-year rise on searches for ‘deep soaking tub’ and 180% increase for ‘spiritual cleansing bath’, it seems that Pinners are taking bath time very seriously.